sindresorhus/eslint-plugin-unicorn/docs/rules/no-useless-spread.md

 	- Spread an array literal as arguments of a call or a `new` call
 	- Spread an object literal as properties of an object literal

-- The following builtins accepts iterable, it's unnecessary to convert iterable to an array.
+- The following builtins accept an iterable, so it's unnecessary to convert the iterable to an array:

 	- `Map` constructor
 	- `WeakMap` constructor